jinoos/zoodis/README.md

           --zoo-path=/Redis \
           --zoo-nodename=node-1

-then you can see Zookeeper node in /Redis/node-1 when redis server is working well.
+then, you can see Zookeeper node in /Redis/node-1 when redis server is working well.

-`--redis-ping-interval` can set interval(seconds) between each ping tests to redis server.
-`--pid-file`
+If you want to keep Redis server alive, use `--keepalive` option as below, Zoodis keep in touch via the port and starting it up when Redis dead.

+    ]$ ./zoodis \
+          --redis-bin=/path/bin/redis-server \
+          --redis-conf=/path/conf/redis.conf \
+          --redis-port=6379 \
+          --keepalive

+Zoodis watchs Redis two ways, PID monitoring and [PING](http://redis.io/commands/ping) command test.
+When Zoodis do restart Redis when recieved SIGCHLD signal.
+And if reached fail count to `MAX_FAIL_COUNT` continuously (`TODO`:--redis-max-fail-count), then kill Redis process and restart.

+### Options

+Please use `--help`, and see other options.